 See also Pre-Medicine

-Meet the physical and spiritual
+Meet the physical and spiritual needs of others

 Fulfilling one of the top career choices nationwide, nurses must meet the medical field’s requirements in quality education and practical clinical experience upon entering the profession.

 For over thirty years, PCC’s nursing program has helped prepare nurses to excel in the medical profession.
 Gaining thorough instruction from skilled faculty with in-field experience, nursing students receive foundational training in science, as well as practical experience in labs, clinical studies, and preceptorships.
 With modern, high-tech labs, students can gain practical experience through simulated situations before they enter the hospital setting.

 In 2016, PCC nursing graduates had a 94.90% pass rate on the NCLEX-RN which exceeded the national average of 87.80% for graduates with baccalaureate degrees.
 With the superior education and experience gained from PCC’s program, students can enter immediately into the field or apply for graduate studies with confidence in their undergraduate education.

 Accreditation and Authorization

 High school preparation for nursing should include three units of English; at least two units of mathematics, one of which must be algebra; and two units of science, one of chemistry and one of biology.
 In addition, applicants should earn at least an ACT composite score of 20 or SAT composite score of 1020.
 Opportunities are available to make up certain deficiencies.
 In this case, time required to complete a nursing degree should be expected to increase.